 Based on guidance from WP 3M in Document 5D/160, for the terrestrial path propagation loss between IMT and the fixed service, Recommendation ITU-R P.2001-4 was applied.
 This Recommendation has the benefit of providing a full-time percentage range of 0 to 100% and is useful where Monte Carlo analysis is needed.
 WP 3M in Document 5D/160 “noted that using the prediction method with a flat (smooth-Earth) profile may give a lower bound on the propagation loss for distances well beyond the horizon and for small time percentages and so may be useful in some sharing studies if a Monte Carlo simulation cannot be carried out.
 However, for shorter path lengths and/or higher time percentages, a smooth-Earth profile may significantly overestimate loss on real paths.
 In all cases, a smooth-Earth profile may also significantly underestimate loss on real land paths.
 This is an ongoing subject of study.”

-This analysis employed Recommendation ITU-R M.2101, which is leads to a Monte Carlo analysis.
-Monte-Carlo analysis enables the assessment of the likelihood of interference by simultaneously simulating the inter-system interference from multiple interfering sources.
-In addition, GeoTiff bare earth 1/3 Arc-Second terrain data was selected, based on the guidance from WP 3M.
+This analysis employed Recommendation ITU-R M.2101, including the extended version of the AAS array antenna model that supports vertical sub-array geometries with fixed sub-array down-tilt, which is used as the basis for this Monte Carlo analysis.
+Monte Carlo analysis enables the assessment of the likelihood of interference by simultaneously simulating the inter-system interference from multiple interfering sources.
+In addition, GeoTiff bare Earth 1/3 Arc-Second terrain data was selected, based on the guidance from WP 3M in 5D/160.

-To include the clutter losses, Recommendation ITU-R P.2108-1 was used for all base stations.
-Note that the model in section 3.2 of Recommendation ITU-R P.2108 was developed with terminal heights up to 6 meters.
-Section 3.2 states “The model can be applied for urban and suburban clutter loss modelling provided terminal heights are well below the clutter height”.
-The assumption made in this study is that the Base Stations heights for the urban and suburban environments (where these types of base stations in the 7/8 GHz will be most likely deployed) are below the surrounding clutter heights.
-Given the conditions for applicability of Recommendation ITU-R P.2108, this study will be adjusted if and when new information is received from SG 3.
-The clutter loss was applied at the base stations on the transmitter-side only.
-The clutter loss was randomized for all base stations.
-Note that in the IMT characteristics document (Annex 4.15 of Doc.
-5D/563) there is a note that states “The above/below rooftop ratio in this table should not be interpreted as indicating whether or not additional clutter loss should be applied.
+To account for clutter losses, Recommendation ITU-R P.2108-1 was applied to all base stations.
+It is noted that the model in Section 3.2 of the Recommendation was developed for terminal heights up to 6 meters and is intended for use where terminal heights are well below the clutter height.
+Specifically, Section 3.2 states: “The model can be applied for urban and suburban clutter loss modelling provided terminal heights are well below the clutter height.”

+In this study, it is assumed that base station antennas in urban and suburban environments—where 7/8 GHz deployments are most likely—are positioned below the average surrounding clutter height, thus satisfying the model's applicability conditions.

+The clutter loss was applied only at the transmitter side, i.e., at the base station.
+Should new guidance become available from ITU-R Study Group 3 regarding applicability in these scenarios, this study will be revised accordingly.The clutter loss was randomized for all base stations.
+Note that in the IMT characteristics document (Annex 4.XX of Doc.
+5D/792) there is a note that states “The above/below rooftop ratio in this table should not be interpreted as indicating whether or not additional clutter loss should be applied.
 Depending on the sharing scenarios and associated guidance from SG 3, relevant propagation models related to clutter loss should be used accordingly.”

 A1.2.1.2 Methodology